srbrry/bienvenue-musician-app-client/README.md

 BienVenue is an app that aims to solve a common problem that touring and gigging musicians have when booking their own shows: finding the best venues to perform at and accurate contact information for bookers at these venues.
 The app will build a database of music venues across the world, which users can constantly refer to when in search of reputable venues.
 BienVenue is meant to be a central hub for DIY musicians booking their own gigs.

+The app was born due to the fact that its creator, Sara Abdelbarry is a musician herself and has encountered all of these issues in her music career.

 ## Screenshots

 ![Login Page](./images/BienVenue%20Login%20Page.jpg)